 This experience helped me to become even more positive in my thoughts and actions.
 I stopped interpreting events in derogatory ways, based on illogical and negative assumptions, and learned to think clearly and constructively about them.
 Without realizing it, I was getting closer to grasping possibility thinking.

-Also, I learned to re-frame the most stubborn problems as opportunities in disguise.
+In time, I began to think in a way that highlighted the search for the hidden possibilities in a given context and learned to re-frame the most stubborn problems as opportunities in disguise.
 Slowly but surely, I was moving closer to real possibility thinking which involves looking at situations in new and creative ways to open up unrealized pathways for change.

 It takes mental discipline to find the possibilities in a bad situation, but they are there.
 If we see the possibilities, we can view the situation in a more positive manner.
-By constructing more than one perspective or viewpoint, we can realize the potential in any situation, and open the door to greater flexibility and more constructive action.
+By constructing more than one perspective or viewpoint, we can realize the potential in any situation and open the door to greater flexibility and more constructive action.

-Possibility‑thinking starts with the conviction that you make a difference, that you are capable of doing greater and greater things.
+Possibility thinking starts with the conviction that you make a difference, that you are capable of doing greater and greater things.
 Searching for the possibilities sometimes involves the mental skill of finding options and possibilities that may be right under one’s nose.
 The simpler they are, the more likely they will elude us.

 These possibilities become apparent when we reconfigure our interpretation of a situation, or look at an old situation with new eyes, using an opportunistic thinking style.